venugoapalreddy/biztalk-docs/biztalk/core/how-to-configure-tracking-for-a-schema.md

 manager: "anneta"
 ---
 # How to Configure Tracking for a Schema
-This topic describes how to use the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console to configure tracking for a schema.
-To configure tracking, you specify the properties of the messages that you want to view in the query views of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console Group Hub page.
+This topic describes how to use the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console to configure tracking for a schema.
+To configure tracking, you specify the properties of the messages that you want to view in the query views of the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console Group Hub page.

  For more information about creating and using queries, see [Using the BizTalk Server Administration Console](../core/using-the-biztalk-server-administration-console.md).
-For more information about the message event and service instance tracking features of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)], see [Viewing Tracked Message and Instance Data](../core/viewing-tracked-message-and-instance-data.md).
+For more information about the message event and service instance tracking features of [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)], see [Viewing Tracked Message and Instance Data](../core/viewing-tracked-message-and-instance-data.md).

 ## Prerequisites
  To perform the procedure in this topic, you must be logged on with an account that is a member of the BizTalk Server Administrators group.
 To you want to view tracking options only, you can be logged on as a member of the BizTalk Server Operators group.
 For more detailed information on permissions, see [Permissions Required for Deploying and Managing a BizTalk Application](../core/permissions-required-for-deploying-and-managing-a-biztalk-application.md).

 ### To configure tracking for a schema

-1. Click **Start**, click **Programs**, click [!INCLUDE[btsBizTalkServerStartMenuItemui](../includes/btsbiztalkserverstartmenuitemui-md.md)], and then click **BizTalk Server Administration**.
+1. Click <strong>Start</strong>, click <strong>Programs</strong>, click [!INCLUDE [btsBizTalkServerStartMenuItemui](../includes/btsbiztalkserverstartmenuitemui-md.md)], and then click <strong>BizTalk Server Administration</strong>.

 2. In the console tree, expand **BizTalk Server Administration**, expand the BizTalk group containing the schema for which you want to configure tracking, and then expand the application containing the schema.

 3. Click **Schemas**, right-click the schema, and then click **Properties**.

 4. In the left pane, click **Tracking**.

 5. Do one of the following to specify which properties to use for tracking messages, and then click **OK**:

    -   Select the **Select all message properties** check box to use all the listed properties.

        > [!NOTE]
        >  This check box is available only for schemas that contain promoted properties.

    -   Select the check box of each property that you want to use.

        > [!NOTE]
        >  This is available only for schemas that contain promoted properties.

 > [!NOTE]
 >  You should select only the options you need, as tracking messages creates performance and storage overhead for your system.